 What is the Affordable Care Act?

 The Affordable Care Act (ACA), also known as Obamacare, is a bill that was passed by Congress and signed into law in March of 2010.
 Before, Americans did not need to have health insurance.
 With the passing of this law, almost every person living in the United States will have to have health insurance.
-This will begin on January 1st, 2014.
+This began on January 1st, 2014.

 How does the ACA make healthcare better?